Enable unprecedented levels of automation and agility with cloud computing solutions.

 To learn more or to download the project, go to the GitHub repo.

 Leveraging decades of HPE experience, this is an open source project to develop a transactional SQL-on-HBase solution.
 It was begun as an HPE project and has been moved to the Apache Software Foundation as an incubated project.

 For more information on the Trafodion project, go to Trafodion.

 Grommet is and advanced open source UX framework for enterprise applications.
 HPE developed it to enable consistent interfaces across all our various products and recently open sourced it for others to use and contribute.

 For more information, see the Grommet website.

-The Machine is a Hewlett Packard Labs ambitions project that will revolutionize the fundamental architecture of computers.
-The system software for The Machine is based on Debian GNU/Linux, and there are many areas of research utilizing open source code and collaboration.
+The Machine is a Hewlett Packard Labs ambitions project that will revolutionise the fundamental architecture of computers.
+The system software for The Machine is based on Debian GNU/Linux, and there are many areas of research utilising open source code and collaboration.

 For more information on HPE’s development, visit The Machine webpage for more information.